jbn/jvns.ca/content/post/2019-06-23-a-few-debugging-resources.markdown

 ### a couple of debugging resources

-First, I was hoping for more links to debugging books/guides, but here are the 2 recommendations I
+I was hoping for more links to debugging books/guides, but here are the 2 recommendations I
 got:

 **"Debugging" by David Agans**: Several people recommended the book